Logic2020/bayesian-modeling/README.md

 ## Key Terms

-**Prior Distribution** = previous beliefs or information about the parameters in a statistical model before seeing the data; probability distributions for the function parameters
+**Prior Distribution Function** = beliefs or information about the parameters of a statistical model before seeing the data; probability distributions for the posterior density function's parameters; P(theta)

-**Likelihood** = the conditional probability distribution of the given parameters of the data, defined up to a constant
+**Likelihood Function** = the conditional probability distribution of the observational data; P(data | theta)

-**Posterior Distribution** = a way to summarize one’s updated knowledge, balancing prior knowledge with observed data
+**Posterior Distribution Function** = a way to summarize one’s updated knowledge, balancing prior knowledge with observed data; a probability density function that combines the prior density function and the likelihood

 **Hyper-parameters** = parameters that define the prior distribution, such as mean and variance for a normal distribution

 **Prior Predictive Distribution** = the distribution for the joint distribution (e.g. the product of the likelihood and prior); a distribution of all possible samples that could occur if the model is true

 **Hyper prior** = a prior distribution on a parameter of a prior distribution; allows one to express uncertainty around what the values of the prior distribution parameters should be

+**Conjugate Prior** = case where the prior distribution and posterior distribution are in the same probability distribution family; gives a closed-form expression for the posterior where numerical integration would otherwise be necessary

 **Marginalization** =